 Do you have cash earning little to nothing?
 Perhaps you’ve been afraid to risk losing it in the stock market.
 Maybe you just got a bonus, sold property, or had some other windfall.
-If you have some cash that you're wondering what to do with, rising rates make now a great time to consider certificates of deposit (CDs), which are savings products with fixed interest rates issued by banks and insured by the federal government.
+If you're wondering what to do with that money, higher interest rates make now a great time to consider certificates of deposit (CDs), which are savings products with fixed interest rates issued by banks and insured by the federal government.

-In the past, savers like you could earn significant income without much risk simply by buying CDs.
-That changed after the global financial crisis when the Federal Reserve drove interest rates to historic lows to revive the economy.
-Those super-low rates meant your money could either earn next to nothing in safe savings accounts, or you could risk the inevitable ups and downs of the stock market.
-All that has changed with the Fed’s new focus on fighting inflation by raising interest rates.
-While that’s been pummeling stock and bond markets, it’s created an exciting new opportunity for savers: to once again have the potential to earn attractive returns without taking much risk.
+In the past, super-low interest rates meant your money could either earn next to nothing in safe savings accounts, or you could risk the inevitable ups and downs of the stock market.
+That has changed since the Federal Reserve began fighting inflation by raising interest rates.
+While those higher rates have posed challenges for stock and bond markets, they've also created an exciting new opportunity for savers: to once again have the potential to earn attractive returns without taking much risk.

 How does a CD work?

-And while stock and bond prices move up and down all the time as they trade on public exchanges, CD yields are fixed so you can know how much you'll earn for defined timed periods up to 20 years into the future.
-They are also FDIC-insured within limits.
+While stock and bond prices move up and down all the time as they trade on public exchanges, CD yields are fixed, so you can know how much you'll earn for defined timed periods up to 20 years into the future.
+CDs are also FDIC-insured, within limits.

 When you buy a CD, you agree to leave your money in it for a specified period of time.
-In return, the bank agrees to pay you interest during the time you own the CD until it matures and you get the amount that you paid for it back.
+In return, the bank agrees to pay you a fixed rate of interest during the time you own the CD until it matures and you get back the amount that you paid for it.
 That period of time can be as short as 1 month and as long as 20 years.

 The interest rates that banks pay on CDs are influenced by interest rates set by the Federal Reserve, among other factors.
 With the Fed raising rates as it has been doing to help fight inflation, newly issued CDs may pay more than similar older ones issued by the same bank.